ibm-cloud-docs/containers/vpc_lbaas.md

 ### Attaching a VPC load balancer to a cluster
 {: #vpc_lb_move_attach}

-After a persistent VPC load balancer is detached from a cluster, you can attach to a different cluster by creating a new Kubernetes `LoadBalancer` service definition that references the VPC load balancer, or by updating an existing Kubernetes `LoadBalancer` service that exists on the new cluster.
+After a persistent VPC load balancer is detached from a cluster, you can attach to a different cluster by creating a new Kubernetes `LoadBalancer` service definition that references the VPC load balancer.
 {: shortdesc}

-If you create a new `LoadBalancer` service on the new cluster, you can use the `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-lb-name` annotation to specify the name of the VPC load balancer you want to attach.
+When you create a new `LoadBalancer` service on the new cluster, you can use the `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-lb-name` annotation to specify the name of the VPC load balancer you want to attach.

-Whether you create a new `LoadBalancer` service or update an existing one, the VPC load balancer type (ALB, NLB) and IP type (public, private) must match the specifications in the `LoadBalancer` service.
+When you create LoadBalancer service, the the VPC load balancer type (ALB, NLB) and IP type (public, private) must match the specifications in the `LoadBalancer` service.
 For instance, an existing `LoadBalancer` service on the new cluster that specifies an NLB type cannot be used to attach a VPC ALB to the cluster.
 The annotations that specify the load balancer type and IP type are `service.kubernetes.io/ibm-load-balancer-cloud-provider-enable-features` and `service.kubernetes.io/ibm-load-balancer-cloud-provider-ip-type`, respectively.

 The port and node ports specified in the `LoadBalancer` service do not need to match those that the VPC load balancer was created with.
 The VPC load balancer re-configures with the port definitions of whichever `LoadBalancer` service it is associated with in the new cluster.